SkylineCommunications/dataminer-docs/user-guide/Advanced_Functionality/Security/Advanced_security_configuration/Communicating_with_Serial_Devices_over_TLS.md

 ---
-uid: Enabling_TLS_encryption
+uid: Communicating_with_Serial_Devices_over_TLS
 ---

-# Enabling TLS encryption
+# Communicating with Serial Devices over TLS

-From DataMiner 10.0.2 onwards, it is possible to enable TLS encryption on a DMA.
-When this is done, SSL/TLS encryption can be enabled when a TCP/IP element is created or edited.
+From DataMiner 10.0.2 onwards, it is possible to enable TLS on elements that behave as a server (e.g. Smart Serial).
+When this is enabled, SSL/TLS encryption can be enabled when a TCP/IP element is created or edited.

 To enable TLS encryption, do the following on every DMA in the DMS that is to contain such elements: